lucasvalentee/appointments-record/README.md

-# Basic project with Node.js
+# Appointments record

-The project consists of an API made with Node.js and Typescript to perform tests with programming principles in the backend, based on Rocketseat's GoStack course.
+The project consists of an API made with Node.js and Typescript to perform tests with programming principles in the backend.
+It is possible to register new appointments and validate them.

 ## How to start